cfg-if

 Latest release:

-1.0.1 - This version is safe to use because it has no known security vulnerabilities at this time.
+1.0.1 - This version may not be safe as it has not been updated for a long time.
 Find out if your coding project uses this component and get notified of any reported security vulnerabilities with Meterian-X Open Source Security Platform

 Licensing